Evolutionarily Stable Stackelberg Equilibrium: Algorithms

 \section{Algorithms}

 We first present an algorithm for computing OSESS in normal-form games, followed by an algorithm for continuous-trait games.
-Pseudocode for the main algorithm in the normal-form setting is given in Algorithm~\ref{alg:discrete-main}.
-We compute an OSESS by enumerating candidate follower supports and for each support computing a Stackelberg equilibrium of the game where the follower is restricted to strategies with the given support.
-This is done by using the subroutine given in Algorithm~\ref{alg:discrete-stack}.
-Given the Stackelberg equilibrium $(\boldsymbol{\sigma},\boldsymbol{x}),$ we next check whether $\boldsymbol{x}$ is an ESS in the subgame induced by the leader's strategy $\boldsymbol{\sigma}.$ This is done in Algorithm~\ref{alg:discrete-ess}.
-If the strategies do constitute an ESS, then we have found an evolutionarily stable Stackelberg equilibrium (SESS).
-We then calculate the objective $\boldsymbol{\sigma}^{\top}\mathbf{A}_L,$ and return the SESS with highest value as an OSESS.
-The algorithm can be easily adapted to output the first SESS found, all SESSs found, or an SESS that optimizes a different objective.
-The values used for all numerical tolerance parameters are given in Table~\ref{ta:parameters}.
+Pseudocode for the main algorithm in the normal-form setting is given in Algorithm~\ref{alg:discrete-osess}.
+The algorithm follows a generate-and-certify structure.
+For each candidate follower support $T,$ it repeatedly solves a support-restricted optimization problem using the subroutine in Algorithm~\ref{alg:discrete-stack}.
+The solution $(\boldsymbol{\sigma},\boldsymbol{x})$ is then checked for evolutionary stability using Algorithm~\ref{alg:ess-check}.
+If the ESS test succeeds, then the candidate is certified for that support.
+If the ESS test fails, Algorithm~\ref{alg:ess-check} returns a violating mutant $\boldsymbol{y},$ which is added to the cut set $\mathcal C$ and used to refine the next support-restricted optimization.
+The algorithm returns the certified candidate with highest leader payoff $\boldsymbol{\sigma}^{\top}\mathbf{A_L}\boldsymbol{x}$ across all supports.
+The values used for all numerical tolerance parameters are given in Table~\ref{tab:tols}.